No1KnowsOnlyMe/App-Dev/README.md

 Plot Summary

-'Inception follows Dom Cobb, a skilled thief who steals secrets from within the subconscious.
+`Inception follows Dom Cobb, a skilled thief who steals secrets from within the subconscious.
 Given a chance at redemption, Cobb must perform inception—implanting an idea into someone’s mind.
-But as he and his team delve deeper into layers of dreams, reality and fantasy blur, creating intense tension and breathtaking visuals.'
+But as he and his team delve deeper into layers of dreams, reality and fantasy blur, creating intense tension and breathtaking visuals.`

 Highlights